IBM/migrate-app-to-openshift-using-ta/README.md

 In this code pattern, we will use Transformation Advisor from IBM Cloud Pak for Application to evaluate an on-premise traditional WebSphere application for deployment on OpenShift Cluster.
 We'll use Transformation Advisor, download the generated migration bundle and use its recommendations to deploy the app in a Liberty container running on OpenShift.

-A sample web app is provided to demonstrate migration from on-premise to the cloud (OpenShift).
+A sample web app is provided to demonstrate migration from on-premise to the cloud.

 When the reader has completed this code pattern, they will understand how to:

+* Access IBM Cloud Pak for Applications (ICP4A)
 * Use Transformation Advisor to create a custom Data Collector
 * Run the custom Data Collector to analyze a traditional WebSphere app
 * Review the Transformation Advisor reports to see migration complexity, cost, and recommendations
 * Generate artifacts to containerize the app
-* Move the modernized app to IBM managed OpenShift Cluster using a generated migration bundle
+* Move the modernized app to target Cloud Platform (which si IBM managed OpenShift Cluster) using a generated migration bundle

 ## Flow